cmaureir/progra-alma/lectures/week8/lecture30.rst

 ~~~~~~~~

 Devices form the lowest layer in our hierarchy.
-These classes map one-to-one with the physical hardware and provide both integrated methods
+These classes are mapped one-to-one to the physical hardware,
+and provide both integrated methods
 (i.e. a single method to tune and lock the second local oscillator module)
 and simple peek/poke level access,
 allowing direct manipulation of most monitor and control points.

 Utility Classes
 ~~~~~~~~~~~~~~~~
 There are a set of utility classes also contained within the CCL, these classes provide a wide range of services.
 For example the ``SkyDelayServer`` module allows communication and control of the delay server, while the classes in the CCL.